qarayahya/Social-Icons-Widget-by-WPZOOM/readme.txt

 = What's new in 4.0.0 =
 * **NEW: Gutenberg Block**
 * New icon styles in the new Social Icons Block
-* New options to customize your icons: change margin, padding, alignment, roundness etc.

-= What's new in 3.0.0 =

-* Added Global Color Picker to change the color of all icons
-* Added a new color picker to change hover color on all icons
-* Icons are now grouped in categories

-= What's new in 2.2.0 =

-* Added Padding and Size options for icons
-* Added support for Skype links (skype:username)

-= What's new in 2.1.0 =

-* Search Icons by keywords
-* FontAwesome Icon Set Integration
-* Updated Instagram Icon

-= What's new in 2.0 =

-* New custom icons
-* Color picker for each icon
-* 3 Icon Sets from which you can choose more than 400 icons

 = Where I can view a Demo? =